ihamquentin/spotify_music_recommendation_system/README.md

 <h3>My bias</h3>
 1. music in same genre are often times recommended because they share 2 or more similar features
+2. music with high danceability and enrgy often get more attention based on our dataset
-2. similar genres tend to have data points that are located close to each other while similar types of songs are also clustered together.
+3. similar genres tend to have data points that are located close to each other while similar types of songs are also clustered together.